CS 19 Spring 2017

 Assignment 2 (Letter Pair Frequency)

 In this assignment, you will read multiple lines of text from STDIN.
 The number of lines to be input is not specified.
 Read all input until EOF (ctrl-d for keyboard input.)
-After you have completed reading all of the input, you will output a table with 26 rows and 26 columns showing the number of occurences for each ordered pair of letters (either upper or lower case) in the input ("AA", "AB", "AC" ...
+After you have completed reading all of the input, you will output a table with 26 rows and 26 columns showing the number of lines of text that each sequential ordered pair of letters appeared on (not the total number of each of the pairs) (either upper or lower case) in the input ("AA", "AB", "AC" ...
 "AY", "AZ", "BA", "BB", "BC", ...
 "ZY", "ZZ") The first letter will determine which row your entry will be printed in, and the second letter will determine the column.
-Spaces, punctuation, or any other non-letter characters (including newlines) are to be ignored for purposes of finding the sequential letter pairs.
-(Letters on either side of a space or the last letter on one line and the first letter on the next line are a pair, for example.)
-You may assume that each line will have fewer than 255 characters.
-You may use either C style strings (character arrays) or C++ style strings (string class) for this assignment—both are described in chapter 9 of our text.
-Please use whichever you are more familiar with.
+Spaces, punctuation, or any other non-letter characters are not part of a two letter sequence.
+Any letter pair is only counted once per line.
+Please use strings (C++ style string class), not character arrays, for this assignment.
 In this project you are required to have at least one function in addition to main.
-That function must be passed a line of text to be scanned/processed to find the letter pairs, plus any other parameters that you deem necessary.
+That function must be passed a line of text to be scanned/processed (to find the letter pairs.)
 You may have more than two functions if you wish.

 Your output should consist of 26 rows of 26 integer values, with a single space after each integer.
 The first row output will be a count of the pairs AA, AB, AC, AD ...
 AZ.
 The second row will be a count of the pairs BA, BB, BC, BD ...
 BZ.
 Each row to follow will start with the next letter in the alphabet.
 The last row will represent the pairs ZA, ZB, ZC, ZD ...
 ZZ.
-Remember that the pair AA means that you saw the letter 'a' or 'A' followed by the letter 'a' or 'A'.
+Remember that the pair AA means that you saw the letter 'a' or 'A' followed by the letter 'a' or 'A' at least once on a given line of text.
 AB means that you saw the letter 'a' or 'A' followed by the letter 'b' or 'B'.
 You program will have no output other than the table (result.)

 What to turn in